brad945/Bradley_BlueStampPortfolio/index.md

   pinMode(2, OUTPUT);   // Green LED
   pinMode(6, OUTPUT);   // Yellow LED
   pinMode(11, OUTPUT);  // Red LED
   digitalWrite(2, HIGH);  // Sets all the LEDs to on during "SETUP" to make sure they all work and can light up delay(250);
-  digitalWrite(6, HIGH);
-  delay(250);
+  digitalWrite(6, HIGH); // the items inside of the parenthasis next to "digitalWrite" represent the pin number it is attatched to, and HIGH/LOW                             tell that the light is either on or off respectively. delay(250);
   digitalWrite(11, HIGH);
   delay(250);